On the construction of monopoles with arbitrary symmetry breaking: Introduction

-on the intervals $\left( \lambda_a, \lambda_{a + 1} \right)$, with $T_\alpha$ taking values in $\mathfrak{u} \left( m_a \right)$.
-As $t$ approaches either end of $\left( \lambda_a, \lambda_{a + 1} \right)$, the Nahm matrices $T_\alpha$ develop poles whose residue form representations of $\SU (2)$ that decomposes into irreducible components of dimensions given by the eigenvalues of $\kappa$.
+on the intervals $\( \lambda_a, \lambda_{a + 1} \)$, with $T_\alpha$ taking values in $\u \( m_a \)$.
+As $t$ approaches either end of $\( \lambda_a, \lambda_{a + 1} \)$, the Nahm matrices $T_\alpha$ develop poles whose residue form representations of $\SU (2)$ that decomposes into irreducible components of dimensions given by the eigenvalues of $\kappa$.
 The precise behavior is explained in detail in \Cref{sec:nahm_data}.

-We then use such solutions to Nahm's equation to construct compatible Sobolev spaces together with a family of nondegenerate, Dirac-type, Fredholm operators labelled by vectors $x \in \rl^3$, called the \emph{Dirac--Nahm operators}.
+We then use such solutions to Nahm's equation to construct compatible Sobolev spaces together with a family of nondegenerate, Dirac-type, Fredholm operators labeled by vectors $x \in \rl^3$, called the \emph{Dirac--Nahm operators}.
 These operators are direct generalizations of ones used in \cites{nahmEqn,hitchinMonopoles,nakajima}.
-Using this family we construct a monopole that break symmetry exactly as in \cref{eq:phi_asymp}.
+Using this family we construct a monopole with arbitrary, prescribed symmetry breaking.

-In the version of Hurtubise and Murray only one of $r_a^-, r_a^+, r_a^0$ is nonzero at each $\lambda_a$, as they study only the case of maximal symmetry breaking.
+In the version of Hurtubise and Murray only one of $r_a^-, r_a^0, r_a^+$ is nonzero at each $\lambda_a$, as they study only the case of maximal symmetry breaking.
 Hence in that setup one either has a residue on the left or on the right (but not on both) and the corresponding representation is always irreducible.
-Furthermore, $r_a^0$ can only be zero or one, and in the case where $r_a^0 = 1$, the Nahm data must have a discontinuity of rank 1.
-In the current scenario of arbitrary symmetry breaking, residues can occur both on left and right of the $\lambda_a$, and discontinuities of the data arises in rank $r_a^0$ which can be bigger than 1: all the behaviors can occur at once at any of the eigenvalues.
+Furthermore, $r_a^0$ can only be zero or one, and in the case where $r_a^0 = 1$, the Nahm data must have a discontinuity of rank $1$.
+In the current scenario of arbitrary symmetry breaking, residues can occur both on left and right of the $\lambda_a$, discontinuities of the data arises in rank $r_a^0$ which can be bigger than $1$, and all the behaviors can occur at once at any of the eigenvalues.